dlindqu3/gallery-of-horns/README.md

 - number and name of feature: 1 - display a modal
 - estimate of time to complete: 3 hours
 - start time/finish time: I worked on this over two days, for a total of 4.5 hours

+### Features lab-04
+- number and name of feature: 1 - filter by number of horns
+- estimated time to complete: 3 hours
+- start/finish time: I worked on this for two days, for a total of 4.5 hours